microsoft/deep-language-networks/README.md

 The OPENAI_API_TYPE must be set to 'azure' and the others correspond to the properties of your endpoint.

+## Running experiments

+Please see the [Variational Inference README](projects/vi_dln/README.md) for information on how to run experiments.

 ## Limitations

 When it comes to large-scale natural language models, there are particular fairness and responsible AI issues to consider.